inaka/guidelines/README.md

   holidays, in which case we use "holiday" as the description.

 ## Working hours
 * Respect the working hours and the work from home days!
-If you need to change anything tell your PM/ CEO before, so we can see if its ok with your current project.
+If you need to change anything tell your PM/ CEO before, so they can see if its ok with your current project.
-* The ones who have special hours agreed with Inaka due to university/ kids etc please make sure you respect those hours.
-Inaka is flexible adjusting the work schedules to your needs, in exchange Inaka expects that everyone respects the hours agreed on.
+* If you have special hours agreed with the company due to university schedule, kids care or other personal matters, please make sure you respect those hours.
+Inaka is open to adjusting the work schedules to the needs of each employee, in exchange Inaka expects everyone to respect the hours agreed on.
 * If you are running late: Let the PMs/ CEO/ CTO know.
 * Regular working hours: Standard work day is 8 working hours per day which excludes the lunch time.